assafshocher/ResizeRight/README.md

 This is an option similar to MATLAB's default. only relevant for downscaling. if true it basicly means that the kernel is stretched with 1/scale_factor to prevent aliasing (low-pass filtering)

 __by_convs__:
 This determines whether to allow efficient calculation using convolutions according to tolerance.
-This feature should be used when scale_factor(out_size / in_size) is rational with a numerator low enough (or close enough to being an integer) and the tensors are big (batches or high-resolution).
+This feature should be used when scale_factor is rational with a numerator low enough (or close enough to being an integer) and the tensors are big (batches or high-resolution).

 __scale_tolerance__:
 This is the allowed distance between the M/N closest frac to the float scale_factore provided. if the frac is closer than this distance, then it will be used and efficient convolution calculation will take place.